 It’s a generations-old conundrum: Is it better for mothers to work full- or part-time?
-Well, according to a recent Pew Research Center study by Kim Parker and Wendy Wang, there’s been an increase in numbers of moms who prefer full-time work.
+Well, according to a 2012 Pew Research Center study by Kim Parker and Wendy Wang, there’s been an increase in numbers of moms who prefer full-time work.

 Breaking down the facts